glottospace/glottospace/README.md

 #> 2   tani1257     NA     NA     NA
 ```

-We’ve specified meta = FALSE, to indicate that we want to generate a
+We've specified meta = FALSE, to indicate that we want to generate a
-‘flat’ glottodata table.
+'flat' glottodata table.
 However, when creating glottodata, by default,
 several meta tables are included:

 ``` r